Skip to content

 • Increase in key therapeutic nutrients

-• Benefit from essential enzymes
+• We benefit from essential enzymes

-Amplifying the benefits of adaptogenic mushrooms
+Amplify the benefits of adaptogenic mushrooms

 The ingredients used undergo a controlled freeze-drying process to capture the full nutrient profile.
-After a long fermentation period, a low-temperature drying process preserves nutrients and post-biotics at their highest potency.
+After a long fermentation period, a low temperature drying process preserves nutrients and post biotics at their highest potency.

 1) Lion's Mane